 Rotational velocity ω

-Character map (charmap.exe) can be used to obtain a degree symbol. convert 30° to radians
+Character map (charmap.exe) can be used to obtain a degree symbol.
+WolframAlpha also has an on-screen keyboard that includes four symbols, among them degrees. convert 30° to radians

 Alternatively one can type the word degrees. convert 30 degrees to radians.
 Note that for both of the above, WolframAlpha will provide an "instant answer" via JavaScript.

-Over the next couples of days the models focus on web page creation using the new Scalable Vector Graphic (SVG) extensions to HTML.
-You will be working laying out some basic shapes on a 200 by 200 grid.
+Over the next couples of days the models focus on web page creation using Scalable Vector Graphic (SVG) extensions to HTML5.
+This is the cutting and bleeding edge of web page design.
+You will be using trigonometry to lay out some basic shapes on a 200 by 200 grid with these technologies.
+These skills, based in mathematics, are of most use to the CIS majors.
+The activities also provide a vehicle for exploring the trigonometric functions.

 Click on the text editor.
 To help check for errors, set the highlighting mode to HTML.